devcontainers/spec/proposals/devcontainer-features.md

 #### (2) installsAfter

-This propertry is defined in an individual feature's `devcontainer-feature.json` file by the feature author.  `installsAfter` allows an author to provide the tooling hints on loose dependencies between features.
+This property is defined in an individual feature's `devcontainer-feature.json` file by the feature author.  `installsAfter` allows an author to provide the tooling hints on loose dependencies between features.

 After `overrideFeatureInstallOrder` is resolved, any remaining features that declare an `installsAfter` must be installed after the features declared in the property, provided that the features have also been declared in the `features` property.